revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Collections.md

 ---

-14. Can an ArrayList contain mutiple references to the same object in Java?
+14. Can an ArrayList contain multiple references to the same object in Java?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-The ArrayList in java does not provide the checks for duplicate references to the same object.
+The ArrayList in java does not provide checks for duplicate references to the same object.
 Therefore, we can insert the same object or reference to a single object as many times as we want.

 </blockquote>
 </details>